top of page

 • Clinics and hospice services

-The Children's Health Insurance Program (CHIP) extends Medicaid and provides health insurance coverage to specific children who are without any other health insurance and are not qualified for Medicaid.
-CHIP in Nebraska offers the same services as Medicaid, including vision care, prescribed drugs, and hospital services.
+The Children's Health Insurance Program (CHIP) extends Nebraska Medicaid and provides health insurance coverage to specific children who are without any other health insurance and are not qualified for Medicaid in Nebraska.
+CHIP in Nebraska offers the same services as Nebraska Medicaid, including vision care, prescribed drugs, and hospital services.

-If you happen to be determined ineligible for Medicaid, don't worry!
+If you happen to be determined ineligible for Medicaid in Nebraska, don't worry!
 Your application will be forwarded to the Federal Marketplace (healthcare.gov) for further assistance.

-You can count on Health and Life Insurance Pros' friendly agents to help you navigate the Marketplace and find the right policy that fits your needs.
-We're committed to providing outstanding customer service and understand how difficult it can be to navigate the complexities of health insurance.
+You can count on Health and Life Insurance Pros' friendly agents to help you navigate the Marketplace in Nebraska and find the right policy that fits your needs.
+We're committed to providing outstanding customer service and understand how difficult it can be to navigate the complexities of health insurance in Nebraska.
 Let us steer you through the process and ensure you have the best coverage possible.
 Connect with us today at (402) 204-8248.

 bottom of page